 the flu shot, the spot where you got it might feel sore.
 Some people might feel achy

 or have a mild fever.
+The nasal

-like the flu, which can make you sick for 1 or 2 weeks.
+flu, which can make you sick for 1 or 2 weeks.

 Once you get your flu shot, you can take another important step toward preventing